Elise Mertens: 2015-2016: WTA Tour debut

-2017: First WTA singles title and top 40 debut
+2017: First WTA Tour singles title and top 40

-In January, Mertens won the Hobart International, beating No. 3 seed Monica Niculescu in the final.
+In January, Mertens won the Hobart International, beating Monica Niculescu in the final.
 As a result of this she broke into the WTA top 100 for the first time, on 16 January 2017.

 After missing the Australian Open qualifying due to her Hobart campaign, Mertens reached the first round of the St. Petersburg Trophy through qualifying, and lost to Kristina Mladenovic in straight sets.
 She then competed at the Dubai Championships, where, as a qualifier, she beat Tsvetana Pironkova en route to the second round, where she lost to Agnieszka Radwańska.
 Despite her loss, Mertens reached a new career-ranking of world No. 69.
-She then lost in the first round of the Malaysian Open to qualifier and eventual quarterfinalist Lesley Kerkhove.
-After that, she failed to qualify to both Indian Wells and Miami Open, losing in the first round of qualifying to Sachia Vickery and Alison Van Uytvanck, respectively.
+She then lost in the first round of the Malaysian Open to Lesley Kerkhove.
+After that, she failed to qualify for either Indian Wells or Miami Open, losing in the first round of qualifying to Sachia Vickery and Alison Van Uytvanck, respectively.

-At the Ladies Open Biel Bienne, Mertens upset No. 8 seed Monica Niculescu and beat Mona Barthel en route to the quarterfinals, losing there to eventual finalist Anett Kontaveit.
+At the Ladies Open Biel Bienne, Mertens upset Monica Niculescu and beat Mona Barthel en route to the quarterfinals, losing to Anett Kontaveit.